-Yet she went on to become the founder of a residential treatment center for child ex-prostitutes and otherwise sexually abused young girls.
-She is pouring out her life into their healing and mental stability.
+Yet she became the founder of a residential treatment center for child ex-prostitutes and otherwise sexually abused young girls.
+She is pouring her life into their healing and mental stability.
 She has become a safe person who imposes healthy boundaries.
-Enthusiastic, consistent, and obviously deeply invested in guiding these children, her work grows them beyond lies once thought true.
+Enthusiastic, consistent, and obviously deeply invested in guiding these children, her work moves them beyond lies they once thought true.

-How would it work if she said to the child whose abuser used God as an excuse, “you just need to give it to God”?
-What meaning is a grieving and confused victim going to assign to “just rejoice”?
+How would it work if she said to the child whose abuser used God as an excuse, “you just need to trust God”?

 This woman is victorious yet not pain-free.
 This champion of wounded girls says she longs for safety and family.
 Chronic emotional pain follows her into bed each night and faces her in the mirror every morning.
 Her hurt spirit discourages her, interrupting life when she least expects it.
 She knows reality though – God is good all the time regardless of how she feels.